Book Review: Try Me (Cherry Blossom Lake #1) by Tawna Fenske @tawnafenske

 Newsletter: https://smartypantsromance.com/newsletter/

-‘Play Smart’ is a full-length contemporary romance and can be read as a standalone.
-Book #5 in the Work For It series, Educated Romance World, Penny Reid Book Universe.
+Dough You Love Me?’ is a full-length contemporary romance, that can be read as a standalone, and is book #2 in the Donner Bakery series, Green Valley World, Penny Reid Book Universe.

 My Rating: